Marilyn Ramenofsky: 1964 Olympic Silver medal

-At the 1964 Summer Olympics in Tokyo, Japan, she represented the United States.
-She received a silver medal for her second-place performance in the women's 400-meter freestyle, breaking the existing Olympic record with a time of 4:47.7, but finishing behind American teammate Ginny Duenkel.
+She represented the United States at the 1964 Summer Olympics in Tokyo, Japan.
+She received a silver medal for her second-place performance of 4:44.6 that October in the women's 400-meter freestyle.
+Marilyn's 4:44.6 broke the existing Olympic record of 4:47.7, but she was edged out, finishing only a second behind American teammate Ginny Duenkel who had a time of 4:43.3.